FrancescoChiossi/Supporting-SA-in-AV/README.md

 # Data Set

-The linked data set is available in the DaRUS Open Data Platform at this link:  XXXXX
+The linked data set is available in the DaRUS Open Data Platform at this link:  https://darus.uni-stuttgart.de/dataset.xhtml?persistentId=doi:10.18419/darus-2824

 ## Citing the Paper and Application